; Date: September 20, 2020

 In the docker-compose.yml

-shown here we include a PHPMyAdmin container.
+we showed for MySQL, we included a PHPMyAdmin container.
 This is a popular tool for managing MySQL servers.
 For full effect it is best if PHPMyAdmin is connected to a MySQL account that has ALL privileges to the server.
 For the mysql/mysql-server

 container, that fully privileged account has the name root